 Water quality and quantity Direct use importance rating Indirect use importance rating Please explain Sufficient amounts of good quality freshwater available for use Vital for operations Important Good quality freshwater is an integral part of Husky's onshore operations and facilities.
-Potable water is vital for all of Husky's manned facilities which are associated with a large proportion of operations.
-Sufficient amounts of recycled, brackish and/or produced water available for use Vital for operations Important Water is used in a variety of processes employed by Husky including offshore and onshore production, refining, upgrading, etc. These form a large proportion of operations.
+If the existing water supply is not sufficient in terms of quantity and quality in locations of direct operations, future project economics could be affected.
+Potable water is vital for all of the Company's facilities that are associated with a large proportion of operations.
+Sufficient amounts of recycled, brackish and/or produced water available for use Vital for operations Important Recycled, brackish, and produced water is used in a variety of processes employed by Husky including offshore and onshore production.
+These form a large proportion of direct operations.
+If the existing water supply is not sufficient in terms of quantity, future project economics could be affected.

-For your total operations, please detail which of the following water aspects are regularly measured and monitored and provide an explanation as to why or why not
+W1.2 For your total operations, please detail which of the following water aspects are regularly measured and monitored and provide an explanation as to why or why not

 Water aspect % of sites/facilities/operations Please explain Water withdrawals- total volumes 76-100 Husky's Environmental Performance Reporting System (EPRS) tracks water withdrawals for compliance, corporate reporting and to inform water management.
 Produced water volumes are tracked in Husky's Production Volume Reporting (PVR) system.
 Water withdrawals- volume by sources 76-100 EPRS tracks volumes for each water source.
 Water discharges- total volumes 76-100 EPRS tracks water discharges for corporate reporting and to inform water management.
 These include water discharges to surface water bodies and deep well disposal.
 Water discharges- volume by destination 76-100 EPRS tracks volumes for each water discharge.
 Water discharges- volume by treatment method 76-100 EPRS tracks volumes for each water discharge.
-Water discharge quality data- quality by standard effluent parameters 76-100 Husky has only several facilities that discharge water to surface water.
+Water discharge quality data- quality by standard effluent parameters 76-100 Husky has several facilities that discharge water to surface water.
 These facilities manage water data quality according to their regulatory requirements.
 Water consumption- total volume 76-100 Water data for withdrawals and discharge are tracked in EPRS and PVR.
 These are used to determine water consumption.
 Facilities providing fully- functioning WASH services for all workers 76-100 Husky provides Water, Sanitation, and Hygiene (WASH) services for all workers, in accordance with Occupational Health and Safety requirements in all of its operating areas.